The Gunners will be without Theo Walcott, Aaron Ramsey, Jack Wilshere and Mesut Ozil for Sunday's north London derby clash with Tottenham

-Theo Walcott will miss the rest of the campaign with a ruptured cruciate ligament in his knee, while Aaron Ramsey has not featured since picking up a thigh injury on Boxing Day.
+Theo Walcott will miss the rest of the campaign with a ruptured cruciate ligament in his knee, while Aaron Ramsey has not featured since picking up a thigh problem on Boxing Day.

-All four are out of Sunday's crucial North London derby clash with Tottenham as the Gunners look to breathe life into a faltering title challenge, and Wenger acknowledges the injuries are a worry.
+All four are out of Sunday's crucial north London derby clash with Tottenham as the Gunners look to breathe life into a faltering title challenge, and Wenger admits the injuries are a worry.

-Wenger said he is particularly concerned about Ramsey.
+Wenger revealed he is particularly concerned about Ramsey.
 The Welshman was Arsenal's star performer in the first half of the season but is still two weeks away from making a return.

 "That's our worry at the moment, Ramsey is taking longer than expected," the Frenchman admitted.